vantagecompute/vantage-docs/docs/getting-started/create-cluster-intro.md

 Run the `vantage login` command to authenticate with the Vantage platform and acquire a token.

-This command returns a url that you need to enter into your browser to authenticate.
+This command returns a URL that you need to enter into your browser to authenticate.

 ```bash
 vantage login